As we get ready for spring planting, last fall’s serious DON infestation in cornfields throughout Ontario is still fresh on the minds of growers.

 “For the last two decades, it’s been considered amongst the top eight predominant species that can affect soybeans in Ontario and the second-most pathogenic species based on findings from Agriculture and Agri-Food Canada researchers,” says Deora, adding that the effects can be devastating.
 The three main diseases associated with Fusarium graminearum in soybeans are Fusarium root rot complex, seed rot and seedling blight; all of which can lead to huge plant stand and yield losses.

-Currently, there is no varietal resistance that confers control of all of the Fusarium species in Ontario.
+Currently, there is no commercial varietal resistance claim for control of all of the soybean-pathogenic Fusarium species in Canada.
 Therefore, growers should count on seed treatments to protect their soybeans from the disease as part of their management program.

-“Our studies indicate that Fludioxonil, an active ingredient in Vibrance® Maxx seed treatment, has strong activity on Fusarium graminearum in particular, but also has good activity on most of the other predominant species of Fusarium that we have in Ontario,” says Deora.
+“Our studies indicate that Fludioxonil, an active ingredient in Vibrance® Maxx seed treatment, has strong activity on Fusarium graminearum in particular, but also has good activity on most of the other predominant Fusarium species in soybeans in Canada,” says Deora.
 “Seed treatments basically fill the gap – they’re the most effective, most efficient, and most economical method to control these pathogens,” he says.

 Brenneman highlights the need for seed treatments in today’s soybean production practices.
 “As planting dates are being pushed earlier to get more nodes and more yield, seed is being put in colder-weather soil, so they stay in the ground longer, which makes them a little more susceptible.
 That’s where we need to have a quality fungicide in the package to protect that seed.”